Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 consider Simmel's sociology;

-to characterize Simmel's cultural-philosophical concept.
+characterize Simmel's cultural and philosophical concept.

 1. Brief biography of G. Simmel

-Simmel wrote about 200 articles and over 30 books.
+Simmel wrote about 200 articles and more than 30 books.
 Let's name a few.
 "Social differentiation.
 Sociological and psychological studies" (1890), "Problems of the philosophy of history" (1892), "Introduction to ethics" in two volumes (1893), "Philosophy of money" (1900), "Religion" (1906), " Sociology.
-A Study of Forms of Socialization" (1908), "Philosophy of Culture" (1911), "Goethe" (1913), "Rembrandt" (1916), "Fundamental Questions of Sociology" (1917), "The Conflict of Modern Culture" (1918 ) .
+Study of forms of socialization" (1908), "Philosophy of Culture" (1911), "Goethe" (1913), "Rembrandt" (1916), "Fundamental Issues of Sociology" (1917), "The Conflict of Modern Culture" (1918 ) .

-As L.G. points out Ionin, from the point of view of modern ideas, the forms of socialization can be interpreted "as a set of role structures."
-However, he rightly notes that “Roles are interpreted by Simmel not as coercive instruments of socialization and social control, but, on the contrary, as secondary formations, the function of which is determined by their internal, individually determined content, i.e. motives, goals, in short, - cultural material brought into the roles by interacting individuals.
+As L.G. points out.
+Ionin, from the point of view of modern ideas, forms of sociation can be interpreted “as a set of role structures.”
+However, he rightly notes that “Simmel treats roles not as forced instruments of socialization and social control, but, on the contrary, as secondary formations, the function of which is determined by their internal, individually determined content, i.e. motives, goals, in short - cultural material brought into roles by interacting individuals."

 The use of the conceptual apparatus of formal sociology in the study of civil society can open up a new perspective on this phenomenon.
 The events of recent years clearly show that informal, “grassroots” self-organization, which occurs spontaneously in response to a specific challenge or problem, is becoming increasingly important.